awsdocs/aws-doc-sdk-examples/javav2/example_code/connect/Readme.md

 - [Search queues in an Amazon Connect instance..](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javav2/example_code/connect/src/main/java/com/example/connect/SearchQueues.java) (searchQueues command)

-## Running the AWS Glue Java files
+## Run the Amazon Connect Java files

 **IMPORTANT**

 The Java examples perform AWS operations for the account and AWS Region for which you've specified credentials, and you may incur AWS service charges by running them.
 See the [AWS Pricing page](https://aws.amazon.com/pricing/) for details about the charges you can expect for a given service and operation.

-Some of these examples perform *destructive* operations on AWS resources, such as deleting a crawler by running the **DeleteCrawler** example. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
+Some of these examples perform *destructive* operations on AWS resources, such as deleting an Amazon Connect instance. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 It's best to create separate test-only resources when experimenting with these examples.

 To run these examples, you can setup your development environment to use Apache Maven or Gradle to configure and build AWS SDK for Java projects.
 For more information, see [Get started with the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html).

- ## Testing the AWS Glue Java files
+ ## Test the Amazon Connect Java files

-You can test the Java code examples for AWS Glue by running a test file named **GlueTest**.
+You can test the Java code examples for Amazon Connect by running a test file named **ConnectTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).

 You can run the JUnit tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
 As each test runs, you can view messages that inform you if the various tests succeed or fail.
 For example, the following message informs you that Test 3 passed.